KimeraRoyal/bitmap-writer/README.md

 ![bitmap-writer](logo.png)

 This tool is used to generate PNG images using bitmap fonts.
-This is specifically useful for displaying bitmap fonts on web, as browsers have unavoidable settings that destroy  the quality of these fonts.
+This is specifically useful for displaying bitmap fonts on web, as browsers have unavoidable settings that destroy their quality.

 ![An image showcasing the program's UI](demo.png)